 As mentioned above, as the holder of the Class A Stock has the veto rights over certain important matters in connection with the business of the Company, the actual exercise of the veto rights over a certain matter could have an impact on the price of the Company’s shares of common stock.

-The Board of Directors of the Company is currently composed of 15 members, six of whom are outside directors.
+The Board of Directors of the Company is currently composed of 12 members, five of whom are outside directors.

-Four of the six outside directors have many years' experience and knowledge of the Company's business and are able to offer objective, professional advice regarding operations.
-For this reason, they were asked to join the Board of Directors to contribute to the development of the Company's business.
-Three of the directors concurrently serve as director or advisors of Japan Petroleum Exploration Co., Ltd., Mitsubishi Corporation, Mitsui Oil Exploration Co., Ltd. and JXTG Holdings, Inc. (hereinafter "shareholder corporations"), respectively.
+Two of the five outside directors have many years’ experience and knowledge of the Company’s business and are able to offer objective, professional advice regarding operations.
+For this reason, they were asked to join the Board of Directors to contribute to the development of the Company’s business.
+One of the directors concurrently serves as an advisor of Mitsubishi Corporation (hereinafter “shareholder corporations”).

 At the same time, however, the shareholder corporations are involved in businesses that overlap with those of the Company.
 The Company therefore recognizes that it must pay particular attention to corporate governance to avoid conflicts of interest in connection with competition and other matters.

-To this end, all Company directors, including the three outside directors described above, are required to sign a written undertaking to carry out their duties as officers of the Company appropriately and with the highest regard for the importance of such matters as their obligations in connection with noncompetitive practices under the Japanese Companies Act, the proper manner for dealing with conflict of interest, and confidentiality.
+To this end, all Company directors, including the one outside director described above, are required to sign a written undertaking to carry out their duties as officers of the Company appropriately and with the highest regard for the importance of such matters as their obligations in connection with noncompetitive practices under the Japanese Companies Act, the proper manner for dealing with conflict of interest, and confidentiality.